agrc/roadkill-mobile/README.md

 These values are managed in three places: `.env.*` files in your local project, [GitHub Actions Secrets](https://github.com/agrc/roadkill-mobile/settings/secrets/actions) (for back end deployments), and [Expo EAS Secrets](https://expo.dev/accounts/agrc/projects/wildlife-vehicle-collision-reporter/secrets).

+### Cloud Run Secrets

+These values are managed in GCP Secrets Manager.
+After running the terraform, make sure to populate versions for the secrets that it creates.
+Also create corresponding secret files in `src/back/secrets/` for local development.

 ### One-time Setup

 1. Create the following repo secrets in GitHub for each environment: